prjemian/pyRestTable/README.txt

-see README.md for more details
+see README.rst for more details